Epse/EpPos/README.md

 **Contributors: see the [CONTRIBUTING](CONTRIBUTING.md) file!**

-## Hold on Epse, what on earth is that POS shenanigans about?
-Well, glad you asked.
-A POS system is a program that is used by salespeople or, more in the scope of this particular one, waiters at a pub or restaurant.
-They simple click on what you ordered, it is added to your addition and tracks the payments.
-Once you have payed, it adds the money to the current cash stash and removes that amount of each product from stock (if applicable).
+## What is a POS?
+A POS (Point Of Service) system is the software that is used by cashiers and waiters to bill you and keep the stock.
+This one is meant for smaller businesses, like food trucks.

-## Well gee, that sounds awesome!
-How do I run it?
+## How can I run it?
 It is very simple.
 Have a look at the wiki!
 Or read this block of text since the wiki isn't yet up-to-date.

 First off, install Python 3 and Django.
 If you are using Linux, they are probably in your repo's.